 The Harvard Business Review released a really interesting article at the time of the last recession and despite being over ten years old, this article is very apt for today.
-You can access the full article here.
+Access the full article.

 It addresses how important it is to take an audience-first approach to marketing during a recession which can be nicely summarised in this matrix: